marty-oehme/papis-extract/README.md

     - called `--template` in current implementation
 - [ ] on_add hook to extract annotations as files are added
     - needs upstream help, 'on_add' hook, and pass-through of affected documents
+- [ ] target same minimum Python version as papis upstream (3.8 as of papis 0.13)

 upstream changes: